WB railway bridge inaugurated by TMC minister - and soon by MoS too | Devdiscourse

 The Rs 300 crore bridge was inaugurated in the presence of state Panchayat Minister Subrata Mukherjee on Tuesday, a day after the Union ministry declared Goyal would cut the ribbon on September 30, according to media reports.
 And another inauguration ceremony could be on the cards to reflect its twin ownership, officials said.

 The ministry has reviewed its plans and now announced that Goyal will be available on video conference and the bridge will be inaugurated by his junior minister Suresh Angadi on September 27, they said.
-Goyal, who is in the US, was scheduled to open the bridge on September 30 a day after his return on September 29.
+Goyal, who is in the US, was scheduled to open the bridge on September 30 a day after his return.

+Lashing out at the Mamata Banerjee government, Bengal BJP president Dilip Ghosh said it was the state government's effort at one-upmanship over the Centre.
+"It is actually quite ridiculous when state minister Subrata Mukherjee goes ahead and inaugurates the incomplete hanging railway bridge of Bardhaman just before the @RailMinIndia was scheduled to do so.

+"Didi should resist the temptation of getting into this thoughtless rat race of ribbon cutting and focus on competing in terms of completed development projects.
+This only can put Paschim Banga on the true trajectory of progress and development," he tweeted.
+Minister of State for Railways Suresh Angadi told reporters that the incident was "unfortunate" as state government officials were also invited to be part of the inauguration.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)